Lembit Oll: Personal life

 Oll, who was married and had two sons, fell into depression after his divorce and loss of child custody.
 He had received mental health treatment since 1996 and was prescribed anti-depressants.
-He died on 16 May 1999 by falling down of a window of his fourth-floor apartment in Tallinn.
+He died on 16 May 1999 by falling from a window of his fourth-floor apartment in Tallinn.
 Despite his personal problems, he was No. 42 on the FIDE world rankings at the time of his death.
 He was buried at Metsakalmistu cemetery in Tallinn, not far away from the most famous Estonian chess player Paul Keres.